ggrocca/eggmake/README.md

 		egg_STATIC_LDLIBS := staticlib.a
 		egg_FRAMEWORKS := -framework frame

+* __Adding all the software modules contained in a specific directory automatically__.
+If there are directories containing a lot of files that need to be compiled, the list of files often becomes a burden to maintain.
+With eggmake it's possible to add them all using only the directory names, with the `egg_DIR_SOURCES` variable.
+Only C and C++ files with known extensions will be added (`.c .cpp .cxx .c++ .cc .C`).
+The search is not recursive: subdirectories must be added separately.
+See the `dirsources` example in the examples directory.

+		egg_DIR_SOURCES := one_dir other_dir one_dir/nested_dir ../../far_away_dir
+		egg_DIR_SOURCES += .     # the working directory can be added too!

 * __Projects that mix linking of both C and C++ code at the same time are supported__.
 C and C++ have language specific flags that you can add (`egg_CFLAGS` and `egg_CXXFLAGS`); the general flags are used for both.
 Files with `.c` extension are always considered C files and compiled as such.
 Files with extensions `.cpp .cxx .c++ .cc .C` are considered C++ sources.
 Header files may have any extension (or no extension at all).
 Remember to wrap your C headers inside an `extern "C" { ... }` directive, if `__cplusplus` is defined.
 See the `mixedccpp` example.